Finding out I was pregnant with triplets

 There are probably some pregnancies that go according to plan.
 Mine did not.
 My first two were miscarriages.
 My third, I found out I was pregnant with triplets.
+Without any family history of multiples, my husband and I were floored.

 When I was 16 weeks pregnant, I went on a 7 mile walk.
 However, that night, I ate two dinners!
 For 17 weeks, I seemed to vomit constantly, but I worked as a physical therapist until the end of my second trimester.